St. Louis Gun Couple: The White House and Federal Government Are on Our Side

 “I thought that within seconds we’d be overrun, they’d be in the house, they’d be setting fires, they’d be killing us,” he said of the protesters marching past on their way to Mayor Lyda Krewson’s home last month.

-Bizarrely, Guilfoyle repeatedly insisted, without evidence, that protesters were “trying to burn down your house” and that the McCloskey’s faced “potentially death,” echoing President Trump’s own baseless claim made to defend the gun-toting couple.
+Bizarrely, Guilfoyle repeatedly insisted, without evidence, that protesters were “trying to burn down your house” and that the McCloskey’s were defending themselves against “potentially death,” echoing President Trump’s own baseless claim made in support of the gun-toting couple.
 McCloskey spoke of a burning 7-11 store earlier in the interview.

-“Apparently people are allowed to just burn down other people’s homes, shoot people, kill people,” she said.
+“Apparently people are allowed to just burn down other people’s homes, shoot people, kill people,” Guilfoyle said.

 After claiming they were “on their own” when protesters marched through, McCloskey played down the scrutiny he and his wife have faced from local authorities following the incident.